-Changing your address has many of the same requirements as changing your name.
+Changing your address as a nonprofit has many of the same requirements as changing your name.
 You’ll need to file an amendment with the state, and take note of additional requirements.
 For example:

-- In most cases, you can report the change of address in your annual filing.
+- In most cases, you can report the change of address for your nonprofit in your annual filing.
 Again, this will depend on the state and may need to be filed with other agencies.